UCSBCarpentry/2019-02-21-UCSBLibrary/email1.md

 a hands-on workshop, so having your laptop ready is critical.

 We will start promptly at 9:00 am each day.

-We would like to know a little bit more about you.
-Please take 30 seconds to fill out [this quick poll](https://goo.gl/forms/sb9Mmh6MSTif8Ywp1).

 Finally: this is a sold out workshop and we have people on a waiting list.
 Please contact ASAP if you are unable to attend so that we can open up your seat to someone else.